 But to Microsoft’s credit, it recognized opportunities and seized on them.
 Rather than sell DOS to IBM, it licensed it, allowing it to license MS-DOS to other companies even while IBM sold its functionally identical PC DOS.
 As improved versions of Intel’s 8086 CPUs came out, Microsoft extended DOS to take at least some advantage of the new capability.
 DOS should have been completely outmoded by 1985.
 Certainly by 1995, Microsoft kept DOS well-hidden, but DOS remained the heart of Microsoft’s consumer operating systems until August 2001 when Windows XP appeared.

 Neither IBM nor Microsoft expected MS-DOS to survive on the market much past 1987.
 I guess you can say they both miscalculated the advantages and disadvantages of MS-DOS, since it dominated the market in one form or another for 20 years.
 That’s a pretty good run.
 Windows NT outlasted it, but Windows NT ramped up far more slowly.
-It also had far fewer disadvantages.
+It also had far fewer disadvantages, which was why it proved more enduring.